-Comparable earnings in fourth quarter 2014 increased by \$101 million or \$0.14 per share compared to the same period in 2013.
+Comparable earnings in fourth quarter 2014 increased by \$112 million compared to the same period in 2013.
 This was primarily the net effect of:

-- incremental earnings from the Gulf Coast extension of the Keystone Pipeline System - higher earnings from Canadian Mainline due to higher incentive earnings recorded in fourth quarter - higher earnings from the Tamazunchale Extension which was placed in service in 2014 - higher earnings from Eastern Power due to higher contractual earnings at Bécancour and incremental earnings from solar facilities acquired in December 2013 and the second half of 2014 - higher earnings from U.S. Power due to higher generation, higher sales to wholesale, commercial and industrial customers and the impact of higher realized power and capacity prices - higher interest expense from debt issuances and lower capitalized interest on projects placed in service.
+- incremental earnings from the Gulf Coast extension of the Keystone Pipeline System - higher earnings from Canadian Mainline due to higher incentive earnings recorded in fourth guarter - higher earnings from the Tamazunchale Extension which was placed in service in 2014 - higher earnings from Eastern Power due to higher contractual earnings at Bécancour and incremental earnings from solar facilities acquired in December 2013 and the second half of 2014 - higher earnings from U.S. Power due to higher generation, higher sales to wholesale, commercial and industrial customers and the impact of higher realized power and capacity prices - higher interest expense from debt issuances, lower capitalized interest on projects placed in service and lower interest expense on amounts due to TransCanada.

-The stronger U.S. dollar this quarter compared to the same period in 2013 positively impacted the translated results of our U.S. businesses, however, this impact was mostly offset by a corresponding increase in interest expense on U.S. dollar-denominated debt as well as realized losses on foreign exchange hedges used to manage our net exposure through our hedging program.
+The stronger U.S. dollar this quarter compared to the same period in 2013 positively impacted the translated results of our U.S. businesses, however this impact was mostly offset by a corresponding increase in interest expense on U.S. dollar-denominated debt as well as realized losses on foreign exchange hedges used to manage our net exposure through our hedging program.